 Put the lid on the shaker.
 Make sure it snaps in place, so that it's sealed.
 This prevents the lid from coming off during shaking.
 Shake the protein shaker vigorously up and down for a slow count of 20.
 The mixer breaks up the protein powder and helps mix the ingredients together.

-Consult a doctor about any medical concerns.
 Keep protein shakes refrigerated or in an insulated lunch box with a reusable ice pack to prevent spoiling.
 Avoid consuming excessive protein.
-The 20 g or more of protein common to many whey protein powders may suit a body builder or an individual who requires supplementation due to poor appetite, but may be too much for a sedentary person or someone who eats protein at every meal.
+The recommended daily allowance for adult females is 46 grams and 56 grams for adult males, according to the National Academies of Sciences.
+The 20 grams or more of protein common to many whey protein powders may suit a bodybuilder or an individual who requires supplementation due to poor appetite, but may be too much for a sedentary person or someone who eats protein at every meal.